 Which Way Should We Hike?

 We went counterclockwise and that is the way our description of the Pawnee – Buchanan Loop will follow.
 Both directions have pros and cons.
 There are several factors to consider when choosing your direction.
-The most important factor is the potential of bad weather.
+The most important factor is the potential for bad weather.
 Thunderstorms during Colorado summers are unpredictable and very deadly.
-Colorado has one of the smallest populations in the United States and yet, one of the highest occurrences of people being hit by lightning.
+Colorado has one of the smallest populations in the United States but one of the highest occurrences of people being hit by lightning.
 While unpredictable the storms are very common during the summer months in the early afternoon.
-Hikers should always plan to get over the pass and back to the relative safety of treeline early in the day.
+Hikers should always plan to get over the various passes and back to the relative safety of the treeline early in the day.

 The circuit is steepest on the west side of Pawnee Pass.
 If you dislike going downhill more than uphill you will appreciate the counterclockwise direction.
 Follow our itinerary for a 5-day adventure or cut a day off the journey by combining the 3rd & 4th days or the 4th & 5th days.
-You could cut the journey even shorter by eliminating the Gourd Lake spur and easily make this a 3-day journey traveling counterclockwise.
+You could cut the journey even shorter by eliminating the Gourd Lake spur and easily make this a 3-day journey.
 The key to the counterclockwise direction is to wait until the second morning to cross over Buchanan Pass.
-You will also want to camp close enough the night prior to crossing over Pawnee Pass that you are over the pass by 11:00 AM.
-The downside is that the hardest part of the loop is waiting on the last day of the journey.
+You will want to camp close enough the night prior to crossing over Pawnee Pass that you are over the pass by 11:00 AM.
+The downside of hiking counterclockwise is that the hardest part of the loop is waiting on the last day.